uprush/ambari-blueprint-examples/README.md

-# Ambari Blueprints for AWS
+# Ambari Blueprints Examples

-A few blueprints that make it really easy to walk through a wizard and launch HDP clusters into Amazon Web Services.
+A few blueprints that make it really easy to walk through a wizard and launch HDP clusters.

 ## List of Blueprints